Incorporation process

 Generally, the process consists of 3 steps:

-- Applying for an Investment Registration Certificate (IRC) from the authority of investment registration
+• Applying for an Investment Registration Certificate (IRC) from the authority of investment registration where the company has foreign shareholder(s)/member(s).

-- Conducting some mandatory post-licensing works (such as making a public announcement of the entity establishment, making a corporate seal and publishing its sample to the national enterprise registration portal, and obtaining a specific license (eg, general trading license, multi-level marketing (MLM) license, etc.) if an entity engages in conditional businesses (eg, general trading business, MLM business, etc.)
+• Conducting some mandatory post-licensing works, such as making a public announcement of the entity establishment, making a corporate seal, registering tax and obtaining a specific license (if necessary) if an entity engages in conditional businesses (eg. multi-level marketing businesses, labor outsourcing businesses).